JeremiePat/present.me/README.md

 #### Using Sass

 You can create your stylesheets using [Sass](https://sass-lang.com/).
-If so, **present.me** will compile your file automatically for you.
+If so, **present.me** will compile your files automatically for you.

-> **NOTE:** _To be able to compile, Sass needs to be install as a peer dependency, see [Install] above._
+> **NOTE:** _To be able to compile, Sass needs to be installed as a peer dependency, see [Install](#install) above._

-The main benefit is if you want to create [a custom reveal.js theme](https://github.com/hakimel/reveal.js/blob/master/css/theme/README.md), as the reveal.js `css/theme/template` folder is a predefine include path:
+The main benefit is if you want to create [a custom reveal.js theme](https://github.com/hakimel/reveal.js/blob/master/css/theme/README.md), as the reveal.js `css/theme/template` folder is a predefined include path:

 ```scss
 @import "mixins";